-Hide is armor in which a single layer or layers of leather are at least 10 oz. in thickness.
+Hide is armor in which a single layer of leather is at least 10 oz. in thickness.
+Multiple thinner layers that add up to 10 oz. or greater DO NOT count.
 Any single piece of armor (greave, torso, bracers, etc.) that contains ANY area under 10 oz. in thickness (other than fastening straps) does not count as Hide.
 Any armor type (scale, lamellar, brigandine, etc.) made wholly with 10-oz. leather (excluding straps and backing material) shall be considered AC 2 Hide armor as long as the scales/plates overlap or butt (i.e., within 1/4") against adjoining scales/plates.